Training and Assessment Policy

 Learners who are assessed as “not satisfactory” will be offered the opportunity to resubmit their assessment for the task/s following feedback from their trainer.
 A total of four (4) submissions will be provided (the original plus three resubmissions).

-In these instances, learners are only expected to re-submit the sections of the original assessment that didn’t meet requirements on the learner’s first attempt.
+In these instances, learners are only expected to re-submit the sections of the original assessment that did not meet requirements on the learner’s first attempt.

 Prior to the second resubmission and third resubmissions, trainers will provide additional support and mentoring to the learner to maximise their success in completing the assessment task.